 Mansfield Crematorium has been recognised as a joint arrangement between Mansfield District Council, Ashfield District Council and Newark and Sherwood District Council.
 The Council accounts directly for its part of the assets, liabilities, income, expenditure and cash flows held arising from the operations of the crematorium.

-Arkwood Developments Ltd is a wholly owned subsidiary of the Council and is a housing development company, their accounts are currently not significant enough to be consolidated into the Council's accounts under IAS 27.
+Arkwood Developments Ltd is a wholly owned subsidiary of the Council and is a housing development company and its accounts are consolidated with the Council's in accordance with IAS 27.